picture of matt

 Matthew W. Powner

 I was born in Wensleydale, North Yorkshire, UK, in 1981.
-I obtained a first-class master’s degree in chemistry at the University of Manchester (2005), where I was awarded the Royal Society of Chemistry prize, the Degussa award, the Sigma-Aldrich prize, the Glaxo prize, the Eric Braithwaite prize, the Swan prize and the Merck Sharp & Dohme award.
+I obtained a first-class master’s degree in chemistry at the University of Manchester (2005), where I was awarded the Royal Society of Chemistry Prize, the Degussa Award, the Sigma-Aldrich Prize, the Glaxo Prize, the Eric Braithwaite Prize, the Swan Prize and the Merck Sharp & Dohme (MSD) Award.
 I then completed a medicinal chemistry internship at AstraZeneca, Alderley Park, before returning to Manchester to complete my Ph.D.
-(2009) and a short EPSRC Doctoral Prize postdoctoral fellowship with John Sutherland FRS.
+(2009) and an EPSRC Doctoral Prize post-doctoral fellowship with John Sutherland FRS.
 In 2009 I was awarded a Harvard Research Fellowship to work with Nobel laureate Jack Szostak FRS at Massachusetts General Hospital, Boston, USA.